ShanGanesanM/FlareApiTest/README.md

 * Visual Studio 2022 installed
 * Specflow will have to be installed in Visual Studio > extensions > Manage extensions
 * Project related dependencies no need to be installed.
-But please make you have the below dependencies are installed once you have cloned the project inTools > Nuget Package Manger > Manage Nuget Package For Solution
+But please make sure you have the below dependencies are installed once you have cloned the project inTools > Nuget Package Manger > Manage Nuget Package For Solution

 ![image](https://user-images.githubusercontent.com/109270574/202766915-49102a1e-a4a9-494c-93a1-6c86a98adc42.png)